clydeproject/Temporal-Sequence-Transformer/readme.md

 ## Citation

-If you use this code in your research, please cite our work:
+If you use our work in your research, please cite:

 ```bibtex
 @article{tst2025,